Hindley–Milner type system

 A Hindley–Milner (HM) type system is a classical type system for the lambda calculus with parametric polymorphism.
 It is also known as Damas–Milner or Damas–Hindley–Milner.
 It was first described by J. Roger Hindley and later rediscovered by Robin Milner.
 Luis Damas contributed a close formal analysis and proof of the method in his PhD thesis.

 Among HM's more notable properties are its completeness and its ability to infer the most general type of a given program without programmer-supplied type annotations or other hints.
 Algorithm W is an efficient type inference method in practice and has been successfully applied on large code bases, although it has a high theoretical complexity.
-HM is preferably used for functional languages.
+HM is preferably used for functional programming languages.
 It was first implemented as part of the type system of the programming language ML.
 Since then, HM has been extended in various ways, most notably with type class constraints like those in Haskell.